jlevy/og-equity-compensation/README.md

   [**liquidation preference (or preference)**](http://www.investopedia.com/terms/l/liquidation-preference.asp), meaning the preferred stock owner will be paid before the common stock owners upon liquidation.
-- 🄳 A company has
+- 🄳 A company is in
   [**liquidation overhang**](https://equityzen.com/blog/startup-valuations-and-liquidation-preference-overhang/)
   when the value of a company doesn’t reach the number of dollars investors put into it.
   Because of liquidation preference, those holding preferred stock (investors) will have to be paid before those holding common stock (employees).
-  If investors have put millions of dollars into in your company, and it is sold, your equity as an employee
+  If investors have put millions of dollars into your company and it’s sold, your equity as an employee
   [won’t be worth anything](https://avc.com/2010/10/employee-equity-the-liquidation-overhang/) if the company is in liquidation overhang and the sale doesn’t exceed that amount.
 - ☝️ Preferences are